csorbakristof/learning_ai/OutlookConversionRateExaminer/spec.md

 - Count the responses only for the "sent" emails.
 - If the Excel table does not have these columns, issue a detailed error message.
 - You can assume that the table columns have been created by the Outlook macro and so you can hardwire their location.
 No need for additional validation.

+# Further modification: collect partner email addresses

+Extend the Outlook macro so that it creates two worksheets: the content above should go into worksheet "ExternalEmails".
+Another one should also be created where all external email addresses should be collected from the recipient fields of the sent emails.
+It should have two columns: "External email" and "Is EDIH partner".
+The second column should be filled with default "1" values.

+Modify the Excel macro so that it counts the responses only for those "sent" emails which have a recipient in the "External email" column and the "Is EDIH partner" value for them is "1".
+(Users will set the "Is EDIH partner" value for some email addresses to 0 if that email address does not belong to a true partner and as such, should not be taken into account, although it is an external email address.)